 SRF was instrumental in preparing the social impacts portion of the EA, addressing land use, community impacts, and environmental justice.
 We also prepared a Health Impact Assessment (HIA) , identifying potential health benefits to be gained by promoting both transit use and more active transport options in the corridor.
 Finally, SRF prepared high-level preliminary station area plans that introduced the corridor cities to transit oriented development principles and regional development requirements.

 In addition, SRF assisted Washington County with a wide range of public engagement tasks: managing Community Advisory Committee, and Policy Advisory Committee and providing strategic advice regarding agency relationships and the FTA New Starts process.

 Currently in the design phase, SRF is providing water resources, structural, and traffic engineering services to the consultant team.
-SRF led the stormwater management efforts for the project.
+SRF also led the stormwater management efforts for the project.
 We facilitated an Issue Resolution Team (IRT) process, where we led a process to listen to city, county, state, and regulatory stakeholders to understand their perspectives on stormwater management.
 Using a stormwater BMP toolbox assembled for the project, the IRT team developed a foundation to accomplish project goals while protecting the conveyance systems and natural resources along the corridor.

 Water and Environment View All Projects